magiccruiser/Farm-elp/README.md

 # Farm-elp
-## Android Application made by Pranshu Sahu
+## Android Application made by using java, firebase, XML on android studio

 # Description :-